pivotal/docs-platform-automation/docs/tasks.md

 ### regenerate-certificates

-Regenerates all non-configurable leaf certificates managed by Ops Manager using the active certificate authority.
+Regenerates all non-configurable leaf certificates managed by Tanzu Operations Manager using the active certificate authority.

 === "Task"